zbo14/envoke/doc/doc.md

 ## Overview

-Note: go-resonate is in the early (early) stages of development and is not usable in any way for anything yet.
+Note: go-resonate is in the early (early) stages of development.

 ### Identity
 The demo currently uses Ed25519 public-key cryptography with BigchainDB for user identification and verification.
 We are looking at integration of other identity modules such as [uPort](https://github.com/ConsenSys/uport-lib) and [Blockstack](https://github.com/blockstack).